+Animal

-Animal What I alrea ady know What I want to Learn Where to find the information
+What I already know What I want to learn Where to find the

+information

 - 2. Now write a report yourself on one chosen animal. - 3.
-Draw a map of Canada and show the Ontario province. - 4.
+Use an atlas to draw a map of Canada and show the Ontario province. - 4.
 Draw the Canadian flag with the right colours. - 5.
 What is the significance of the leaf on the flag?